-Given the effect that the land development application process can have on a prospective business's site selection decision, the Chamber supports efforts by the Board of Supervisors to fully evaluate the impact of existing and proposed environmental regulations, such as Virginia's Watershed Improvement Plan (WIP), on Loudoun's competitive advantages relative to other jurisdictions.
-Similarly, the Chamber objects to County duplication of, or involvement with, Section 404 Clean Water Act Permits issued by the U.S. Army Corps of Engineers and Virginia Water Protection Program Permits issued by the Virginia Department of Environmental Quality (i.e. collectively known as "Wetlands Permits") as such actions delay approvals and increase costs for businesses without a commensurate environmental benefit.
+Given the effect that the land development application process can have on a prospective business's site selection decision, the Chamber supports efforts by the Board of Supervisors to fully evaluate the impact of existing and proposed environmental regulations, such as Virginia's Watershed Implementation Plan (WIP), on Loudoun's competitive advantages relative to other jurisdictions.

+The Chamber objects to County duplication of Section 404 Clean Water Act Permits issued by the U.S. Army Corps of Engineers and Virginia Water Protection Program Permits issued by the Virginia Department of Environmental Quality (i.e. collectively known as "Wetlands Permits") as such actions delay approvals and increase costs for businesses without a commensurate environmental benefit.